assanimed/tasks_rest_api_jwt/README.md

 ![JWT structures](https://miro.medium.com/max/1400/1*opylT3le-JKZ-paWKYRcYQ.png)

-I warite dotenv parser and JWT package manulaly, you can replace them by an existing Libraries for more reliable solution. run this command to install dotENV and firebase JWT package:
+I write dotenv parser and JWT package manually, you can replace them by an existing Libraries for more reliable solution. run this command to install dotENV and firebase JWT package:
 ```bash
 composer install